splunk/security_content/docs/_posts/2021-01-26-o365_new_federated_domain_added.md

 | ----------- | ----------- |--------------|--------------|
 | 64.0 | 80 | 80 | User $UserId$ has added a new federated domaain $Parameters.Value$ for $OrganizationName$ |

-Note that risk score is calculated base on the following formula: `(Impact * Confidence)/100`